 There aren’t a lot of ways to do that, unless you’re registering each application with its own set of keys and using those keys to send and receive data on each and every transaction.
 It’s not about trusted and untrusted services anymore — it’s about an untrusted logging system now because, you know, lawyers.

 The other thing is that we get charged per exposure.
 The average cost per exposure varies anywhere from $110 to $336 per record, but if you can’t determine exactly what was exposed, you could be on the hook for your entire database…

 Cost per exposure of personal data by industry

 So even at $123 per record in the “Research” business, a Cambridge Analytica breach of 87 million records could have cost over $10 billion in fines.

 The Cambridge Analytica exposure wasn’t a breach, so it wasn’t something that could be fined, but it definitely put Facebook in a tough place, and part of the reason it was tough was because they couldn’t definitively answer what seemed like a simple question: “How many records were exposed?”

 This stuff is complicated.
 It’s hard enough talking to the DevOps team about the problem, but talking to your shareholders, a news outlet, or lawmakers makes it even harder.
 Saying, “we don’t really know what data was exposed” makes you appear to either be lying or incompetent.
 Either way, it’s not a good day.

-So to sum up, service-to-service security isn’t just about securing the flow, it’s also about creating a full chain of evidence so your DevOps team can fix problems, you can limit your legal exposure, and you can simplify business explanations when something goes wrong.
+So to sum up, service-to-service security isn’t just about securing the flow, it’s also about creating a full chain of custody so your DevOps team can fix problems, you can limit your legal exposure, and you can simplify business explanations when something goes wrong.